ArceusOmkar7/GameVaultWeb/README.md

 - Standardized layouts with header, footer, and sidebar components
 - Created specialized admin layout with sidebar navigation

+#### 5. Automated JSON Data Loading
+- Enhanced `JSONUtil.java` to use the javax.json API for more robust JSON parsing
+- Implemented automatic game data loading from JSON when database is empty
+- Added proper handling of array-based JSON fields (platforms, genres) by converting to comma-separated strings
+- Added helper methods to Game entity for working with platforms and genres as lists

+#### 6. Normalized Database Schema
+- Implemented separate tables for genres and platforms
+- Created many-to-many relationships between games and genres/platforms
+- Maintained backward compatibility with string-based approach
+- Enhanced database operations to handle the relational data model

 ## Core Features

 ### User Features